You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor Joint Damage?

-* Muscle damage: Lipitor can cause muscle damage, leading to muscle pain and weakness.
+2. Muscle damage: Statins can cause muscle damage, which can lead to joint pain and stiffness.

-While Lipitor joint damage is a common concern, there are several steps you can take to minimize its effects:
+While joint damage is a common side effect of Lipitor, there are several ways to minimize its impact:

 If you're new to Lipitor, start with a low dose and gradually increase as needed.
 This can help reduce the risk of joint damage.